CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   contains all backend storage methods.
 - Storage getters (and iterators) now return a result of `(Option<Vec<u8>>, u64)`, where the first component is the element and the second one is the gas cost.
-Thus in a few places `.0` must be added to access the element.
+Thus, in a few places `.0` must be added to access the element.

 ## 0.7.2 -> 0.8